35-Year-Old Pitcher – Free Agent

 Joe Thatcher Contract Information:

-Signed a minor-league deal with the Indians in December 2015.
+Signed a minor league deal with the Cubs in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Joe Thatcher – simply subscribe now.

 |2014 (Multiple Teams)||33||MAJ||ARI/LAA||53||0||0||30.3||36||13||3||27||4||2||1||0||1||6||3.86||1.32|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes